awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

     * Replace the :code:`COGNITO-IDENTITY-POOL-ID` with the identity pool ID.

-    * Replace the :code:`COGNITO-IDENTITY-POOL-REGION` with the region the identity pool was created in.
+    * Replace the :code:`COGNITO-IDENTITY-POOL-REGION` with the Region the identity pool was created in.

     * Replace the :code:`S3-BUCKET-NAME` with the name of your bucket.

-    * Replace the :code:`S3-REGION` with the region your bucket was created in.
+    * Replace the :code:`S3-REGION` with the Region your bucket was created in.

-Add the awsconfiguration.json file to your app
+Add the awsconfiguration.json File to Your App
 -----------------------------------------------

 .. container:: option